demianturner/writingBlog/apps/crypto-calculator/Crypto Tools Changelog.md

-# Crypto Tools Changelog
+# Crypto Calculator Changelog

+## 1.1.1 (May 26, 2020)
+Increased minimum required macOS version to 10.13

+Improvements
+- Added new tab for crypto news feed

+Bugfixes
+- Fixed bug which sometimes prevented onboarding from displaying

+## 1.1.0 (May 16, 2020)
+ Improvements
+- New onboarding tour of app's features
+- Keep app running with 'launch at login' option
+- Improved support for Dark Mode

 ## 1.0.12 (May 8, 2020)
  Improvements
 - Ticker cryptos can be displayed in any of the app's 98 fiats (configure in Preferences)
 - Ticker and calculator now refresh immediately when Preferences updated
 - Calculator and combobox elements alpha ordered
 - Fixed UI glitches with truncated fields

-**IMPORTANT**: In Preferences > General select 'restore defaults' to ensure unsuported currencies are cleared
+IMPORTANT: In Preferences > General select 'restore defaults' to ensure unsuported currencies are cleared

 Bugfixes
 - Fixed case when some fiat conversions were incorrect
 - Fixed case where API maximum currency count was exceeded
 - Removed invalid cryptos and fiats to sync up with API updates
 - Combobox correctly updates when new currencies added/removed

 ## 1.0.11 (Apr 29, 2020)
+ Improvements
 - Improved readability of fonts
 - Updated crypto images and added 134 new cryptos

+Bugfixes
 - Fixed popover resizing for Ticker tab

 ## 1.0.10 (Jan 9, 2019)